7th Pay Commission: SSC notifies vacancies with big pay scales

 7th Pay Commission: Latest DA news, 5 per cent hike recommended

-For post of military engineer services Junior Engineer (Civil), Junior Engineer (Electrical and Mechanical), Farakka Barrage Project Junior Engineer (Civil) is up to 30 years.
+For the post of military engineer services Junior Engineer (Civil), Junior Engineer (Electrical and Mechanical), Farakka Barrage Project Junior Engineer (Civil) is up to 30 years.